184.108.40.206 Couple, 1 partner unemployed, other self-employed on a farm producing small income

-The value of other assets that they could NOT be expected to sell or borrow against can also be disregarded.
+The value of other assets that the couple could NOT be expected to sell or borrow against can also be disregarded.

 Example: Their personal and household effects and their car.

-Act reference: SSAct section 1130(5) Notional annual rate of ordinary income from unrealisable assets
+Act reference: SSAct section 1132(5) Notional fortnightly rate of ordinary income from unrealisable assets

 Calculation of rate under the hardship provisions

 The following table shows the income support recipient's rate calculation under the hardship provisions.